Literary Contracts: A Guide for New Authors

 - Mass-Market Paperback – the smallest and cheapest edition, usually sells the most copies.

-Initially, the money the author earns in royalties is set against the money the author has already received as an advance.
-If at some point the amount earned in royalties exceeds the amount paid as an advance then the author starts to get paid more.
-This is called earning out.
+Initially, the publisher notionally sets the money the author earns in royalties against the money they’ve already received as an advance.
+If at some point the amount earned in royalties is more than the amount they paid as an advance then they pay the author more.
+They call this ‘earning out’.
 Most books don’t earn out.

 The schedule defines the different countries of the world in which you have sold the rights to publish your book.
-These are known as territories.
+They call these territories.

 Literary Contracts: Curious Clauses